 Find out how a brick’s durability rating is determined.
 This will help you know more about the quality of bricks you need for your project’s exact design and specification.

 What is Brick Durability?

-The durability of bricks refers to the maximum time for which they [the bricks] remain unaltered and strong, when used in construction.
+The durability of bricks refers to the maximum time they remain unaltered and strong when used in construction.

 Brick durability is affected by several factors.
 These include the physical properties of the bricks and mortars.
 The degree of exposure to the building also matters.
 Factors such as absorption value and frost resistance play a part in long-term brick durability.
 The less water a brick absorbs, the more frost resistant it is.